 Flood Relief Schemes are becoming an increasingly necessary and urgent intervention world-wide, as the effects of man-made climate change alter patterns of environmental behaviour and threaten coastal and riverine settlements.
 Ireland is not exempt with the OPW taking continuous steps to mitigate for the most threatened towns across the country.
-These Civil Flood Relief Schemes are huge projects which require a process of balance, compromise and collaboration across multiple agencies and disciplines.
-They represent a colossal investment of time, resources, ingenuity, engineering, planning and manpower.

 This section will not be visible in live published website.
 Below are your current settings: